AndyPham1/Team-Project-Wizrad-Unity-Game/README.md

 But parts of the game is still playable.

+The game was completed as part of the CS4480 Capstone Project.

-Check the gif for gameplay.
+Check the gif for gameplay (old version gameplay).